peteroupc/classic-wallpaper/README.md

 This repository is intended to hold open-source wallpaper images and source code for the following challenge.

-Given that desktop backgrounds today tend to cover the full computer screen, to employ thousands of colors, and to have a high-definition resolution (1920&times;1080 or larger), rendering tileable backgrounds with limited colors and pixel size ever harder to find, I make the following challenge.
+Given that desktop backgrounds today tend to cover the full computer screen, to employ thousands of colors, and to have a high-definition resolution (1920 &times; 1080 or larger), rendering tileable backgrounds with limited colors and pixel size ever harder to find, I make the following challenge.

 Create a tileable desktop wallpaper image [^1] meeting the following requirements.

 - The image is one of the following:
-    - It is a raster (bitmap) image with one of the color palettes and one of the pixel dimensions given later.[^3]
+    - It is a raster (bitmap) image with one of the color palettes and one of the pixel dimensions given later.
-    - It is a vector graphic in the Scalable Vector Graphics (SVG) format made only of two-dimensional vector paths with no stroke.
+    - It is a vector graphic in the Scalable Vector Graphics (SVG) format made only of two-dimensional filled outlines with no stroke.
 Excessive detail should be avoided.
 Moreover:
-        - Each path is filled black and either opaque or translucent (semitransparent).
+        - Each outline is filled black and either opaque or translucent (semitransparent).
 The image can then be scaled to any pixel dimension desired and turned into a grayscale (see later) bitmap image using known techniques (see [_Hero Patterns_](https://heropatterns.com/) for an example).
 Or...
-        - Each path is opaque and filled with one of up to ten colors from a color palette given later.
+        - Each outline is opaque and filled with one of up to ten colors from a color palette given later.
 See [_colourlovers.com_](https://www.colourlovers.com/patterns) for examples.
 - The image is preferably abstract, should not employ trademarks, and is suitable for all ages.
 - The image does not contain text.
 Images that contain depictions of people or human faces are not preferred.
 - The image should be uncompressed or compressed without loss (so in PNG or BMP format, for example, rather than JPG format).